NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 * All Service IDs in First of Type (FoT) will be those from the Urgent and Emergency Care (UEC) Directory of Services (DoS)
 * No guidance is provided on the display of referral information beyond the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload}}.
 * Consent within BaRS will be for Direct-Care only
-* Certificates for receiving messages to use nhs.uk domains only and be internet facing
+* Certificates for Receiving messages to use nhs.uk domains only.
+* Receiving endpoints are to be internet facing.
 * Clincial Constraints exist - See Hazard Log
 * No element level 'updates' to requests are supported.
 A new request must be generated to change information in the referral request